 Before you start make sure to teach them the hand motions.
 Use traditional hand motions from “David Melech Yisrael”.
 Pretend to play all kinds of instruments, unless you actually have a bunch to hand out.
 Have fun.

 Teaching a traditional children’s Yoga class?
-Check out the Kidding Around Yoga version of this song: Blow Your Horn Everyday.
+Check out the Kidding Around Yoga version of the song Blow Your Horn Everyday.

 There are many ways to teach children the benefits of Yoga and pranayama with a Jewish twist.
 Be creative and have lots of fun!!!!